 Successful office hoteling is more than just creating open spaces for improved collaboration or imposing hot-desking for decreased real estate costs.
 It is a comprehensive strategy for the modern workplace, and must be done thoughtfully and systematically.

-To learn more about how Accruent’s EMS can help you support flexible, activity-based workspaces, visit our EMS solution page.
+Learn more about how Accruent's EMS space management software can help you support flexible, activity-based workspaces.